 Bankruptcy can help restore your financial stability and give you the “breathing room” you need to achieve your original financial goals.
 In fact, many famous people have survived bankruptcy and gone on to accumulate enormous wealth.
 Founder of Ford Automotive Company Henry Ford filed for bankruptcy over 100 years ago.
 By 1947, he was worth nearly $2 billion.
 There are benefits of bankruptcy, and it can impact your life in some positive ways.

-With nearly one and a half trillion dollars owed to the government by college students, there is no greater crisis jeopardizing the U.S. economy and the quality of life enjoyed by its citizens than the student loan debt crisis.
+With nearly one and a half-trillion dollars owed to the government by college students, there is no greater crisis jeopardizing the U.S. economy and the quality of life enjoyed by its citizens than the student loan debt crisis.
 What’s even worse is that this trillion+ debt does not include the $20 billion currently owed by college students to private lenders.
 Fortunately, more and more bankruptcy attorneys are successfully arguing for student loan debt discharge for those who cannot repay large student loans due to long-term, external circumstances.
-Congress is expected to act after the election!

 Although bankruptcy filings are public record, someone would have to explicitly perform a search through the Court to find out if you have filed bankruptcy.
 In fact, the only time anyone would need to know about your bankruptcy is if, in the future, you apply for a credit card or loan or are asked to provide information about your credit history.
 If you need to file bankruptcy, no one except you and your attorney should have immediate knowledge about the bankruptcy.

 5. Filing Bankruptcy Stops Utility Shut-Offs, Auto Repossessions, and Foreclosures